-You many think that a workaholic is a positive mannerism of a person that is hard-working and always going hard for their goals because they want to succeed in life.
+You many think that a workaholic is a positive mannerism of a person that is hard-working and always going after for their goals because they want to succeed in life.
 We have categorized this mode of behavior as a hustler, go-getter, etc.

 If you are someone who believes this is true, then you may indeed be a workaholic yourself.
 In this guide, I will break down various reasons why a person becomes a workaholic and offer the ultimate solution on how to stop being a workaholic.